fpcorso/data-blog/content/database-table-structure.md

 Slug: learn-how-databases-tables-structured
 Authors: Frank Corso
 Summary: Just getting started with SQL?
 Let's learn a high-level overview of how databases and tables are structured!
+Description: Just getting started with SQL?
+Let's learn a high-level overview of how databases and tables are structured!
 Status: published

 If you are just starting to learn SQL (or even if you know it!), it is essential to understand how databases and tables are structured.